input-output-hk/essential-cardano-content/content/faq/what-is-the-marlowe-playground.md

 image_text: ""
 ---

-[Marlowe Playground](https://marlowe-playground-staging.plutus.aws.iohkdev.io/#/) is a testing platform where you can experiment with Marlowe contracts, including their development, simulation, and testing.' probably best.
+[Marlowe Playground](https://marlowe-playground-staging.plutus.aws.iohkdev.io/#/) is a testing platform where you can experiment with Marlowe contracts, including their development, simulation, and testing.
 Marlowe contracts can be written in Javascript or Haskell.